pablorgarcia/pablorgarcia.github.io/README.md

 Check the `gulpfile.js` file on root for more info.

-### Hey! support me
+### Hey! fork it if you want

-If you want to have your own site version, feel free to fork it and go ahead! 🙂
+If you want to have your own site version, this is MIT licensed.
+Feel free to fork it and go ahead! 🙂

 Cheers!